Irwindale, California: History

-Irwindale is dominated by 17 gravel pits, which it was obligated to fill.
-Irwindale Chamber of Commerce views the sand and gravel mining industry as a significant part of the city's strength.
 In the summer of 1987, city councilman Joe Breceda approached Al Davis, owner of the National Football League's Los Angeles Raiders, about building a new stadium on the site of one of the disused pits.

-Davis, long and vocally displeased with the Raiders' home at the Los Angeles Memorial Coliseum, agreed to a $115 million deal.
+Davis agreed to a $115 million deal.
 He would take ownership of the new stadium provided the Raiders would play there for 19 years.
-Controversially, the deal included a $10 million nonrefundable signing bonus paid directly to Davis regardless of whether the plan would be executed.
+The deal included a $10 million nonrefundable signing bonus paid directly to Davis regardless of whether the plan would be executed.
 In the event, both parties were served multiple lawsuits, the U.S. Army Corps of Engineers demanded strict environmental impact assessments, and the Los Angeles County Board of Supervisors demurred, and the project was canceled.
 Davis pocketed the $10 million, and eventually moved the Raiders back to Oakland.

-In September 2002, the State Mining and Geology Board (SMGB) asked the Office of Mine Reclamation (OMR) to review depth and mine slope conditions of the sand and gravel pits in Irwindale.